netdata/netdata/health/notifications/pushover/README.md

 - A User token for each user you are going to send notifications to.
 This is the actual recipient of the notification.
 - terminal access to the Agent you wish to configure

-## Configure Netdata to send alerts to Pushover
+## Configure Netdata to send alert notifications to Pushover

 > ### Info
 >